Box turtles are terrestrial, which means that they spend most of their time on land. Does that mean they can’t swim? Here’s the answer.

 - It is a few inches deep.

-- It will be regularly cleaned a few times a week.
+- It can be regularly cleaned a few times a week.

 Whatever you do, don’t put them into an aquarium full of deep water!

 Although box turtles are primarily terrestrial, they do like to spend time wading in the water.
-They also will need this place to eat, hence it being a few inches deep.
+They also will need this place to eat.
+This is why the depth should only be a few inches.

-Unfortunately, this is also the place they track dirt and defecate inside, so you’ll have to be on top of it in terms of keeping it clean.
+Unfortunately, this is also the place they track dirt to (and poo in!).
+So, you’ll often have to clean it daily or every other day.

 I’ve seen some box turtle water trays that have deep ends in them so that they can be totally submerged.
 I actually quite like these, but I don’t think they are necessary.